 |Read more about this mattress|

 - hypoallergenic plant-based foams, safe even for sensitive users;

 - more responsive than traditional foam, won’t make you feel trapped in the mattress materials;

 - breathable cover for enhanced air circulation.

 Also, the mattress has a transitional layer made with the HIVE technology.
-It gives you precise support for both sex and sleep and redistributes weight evenly across the mattress surface.
-The HIVE hexagons also help you maintain proper spine alignment in any position.
+It gives precise support for both sex and sleep and redistributes weight evenly across the mattress surface.
+The HIVE hexagons also help maintain proper spine alignment in any position.

 Finally, the AS3 is wrapped in a soft and breathable cover.
 It has diamond-shaped perforations and promotes better airflow between the layers, so you can expect breeze-like sleep.